-The following undergraduate subjects can be studied at St John's.
-When applying for a subject please make sure to carefully read the subject information below:
+St John’s offers 32 subjects for study at Undergraduate level.
+When applying for a subject please make sure to carefully read the subject information here.

 When applying to Cambridge you will need to use a Campus Code to nominate your chosen College.
 St John's College’s Campus Code is X. If you do not have a preference College you can make an Open application (Campus Code 9) and your application will be randomly allocated to a College after the application deadline.

 You’ll then be asked to supply extra information through a Supplementary Application Questionnaire (SAQ), which ensures that we have complete and consistent information about applicants.

 * If you are an Overseas applicants wishing to be interviewed via an overseas interview scheme you might have a slightly earlier application deadline.
 Please see the eligibility and interview dates information here.

 As part of a UCAS form, you will be asked to complete a personal statement.
 This is an opportunity to give specific information about yourself that you feel it is important for us to know.
 This could be detailed reasons for why you want to study your chosen course, what motivated you, your hobbies and interests outside school, or your future aspirations, to name but a few.
 Interviewers at St John’s may use your personal statement as a basis for discussion.